ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 - [The user is invited to Pong Duel by another user](#protocol-game-invite-server-client).
 (See [Game invitation section](#game-invitation))

 When a notification arrives, the client displays a toast and adds an unread badge to the **Notifications** button in the Navbar.
-Clicking the button triggers `GET /api/notifications` and opens dropdown menu with notification list.
+Clicking the button fetches the data and displays a dropdown menu containing a list of notifications.

 Just like [chat](#chat), notifications feature uses only a handful of HTTP endpoints, the rest is handled by `/ws/events/` WebSocket endpoint.
 Those endpoints are:
 - `GET /notifications/`: Fetches a paginated of notifications.